Carolinemagdy/exudate_detection/README.md

 #### Flow of Functions Used
 - Browse(): Browse an image to extract its exudates.
-- getONloc(): [onRow, onCol] Get the hand identified location of the optic nerve.
+- get_on_loc(): [onRow, onCol] Get the hand identified location of the optic nerve.
-- showLesions(img,removeON, onY, onX) Display the image indicated by imgID with the lesions.
+- get_lesions(img,removeON, onY, onX) Display the image indicated by imgID with the lesions.
-- findGoodResolutionForWavelet(size): Find the best resolution for the wavelet transform.
+- find_good_resolution_for_wavelet(size): Find the best resolution for the wavelet transform.
-- getFovMask(img, erodeFlag, seSize): Construct Field of view mask for the eye.
+- get_fov_mask(img, erodeFlag, seSize): Construct Field of view mask for the eye.
 - get_median_filt(img, newSize): Perform morphological reconstruction for the median background then subtract the background from the image.
 - get_reconstructed_bkg(img, medBg): Perform a reconstruction of the background.
 - get_subtracted_img(img, medBg, imgFovMask): Perform morphological reconstruction for the median background then subtract the background from the image.